The China Hustle: Interviews

-The documentary features interviews with investment bankers, whistleblowers like Dan David, who after reading reports by the due diligence firm Muddy Waters Research decided to short many hyped up penny stocks based in China.
+The documentary features interviews with investment bankers, whistleblowers like Dan David, who, after reading reports by the due diligence firm Muddy Waters Research, decided to short many hyped up penny stocks based in China.
 It also features interviews with journalists from Wall Street Journal and New York Times, Mitchell Nussbaum, the lawyer from Loeb & Loeb who represented the Chinese firms featured in the film, the investment banker who sold shares and issued "buy" recommendations on these stocks to his clients, retired U.S. Army General Wesley Clark, who was chairman of Rodman & Renshaw, another firm selling these stocks, and Paul Gills (a professor at Peking University).
-The documentary shows the issues that crop up when large accounting firms like KPMG and Price Waterhouse Coopers sign off audit reports done by their affiliates in China, which may not have completely been verified, but is the system that is followed by all large accounting firms across the world.
+The documentary shows the issues that crop up when Big Four accounting firms Deloitte, EY, KPMG and PwC sign off audit reports done by their affiliates in China, which may not have completely been verified, but is the system that is followed by all large accounting firms across the world.

 Reception

 The film premiered in 2017 at the Toronto Film Fest and was released on DVD and shown at the International Finance Centre in Hong Kong in April 2018.

 Rotten Tomatoes gives the film rating of 74% based on reviews from 27 critics.

-Mark Hughes, a contributor at Forbes called it "the most important film of the year".
+Favorable response

+Forbes contributor Mark Hughes named it the "most important film of 2018" and described it as "a briskly paced, easy to understand, humanizing look at what is being called one of the biggest financial frauds in history."

+Richard Whittaker of The Austin Chronicle rated it 3.5/5 and wrote: "The China Hustle culminates as a jaw-dropping examination of the willing blindness of investors, of how easily duped the business class is by a few parties, a few drinks, a couple of meet-and-greets with aging rock stars and aging politicos (no moment is more disturbing than retired general turned board-member-for-hire Wesley Clark, doing his best Sergeant Schultz "I know nothing!" routine).
+It's also an examination of a clash of business cultures – the gung-ho superficiality of the U.S., the dedication to opacity of China (as the saying goes, in clear water there is no fish) – and the depressing reality that the people making money out of all this are doing more to fix this system than the entities supposedly charged with oversight."

+Critical response

+Michael O'Sullivan of The Washington Post called it "a mildly engrossing if wonky exercise in what could be called a kind of selfish activism."